OpenSUTD/networks_lab2/README.md

 - Implement at least two of the following challenges:
     - File upload in a POST request, using multipart/form-data
     - Have a route in your application that returns a content type that is not _plaintext_
-    - Some form of authentication through inspecting the request headers
+    - Some form of authorization through inspecting the request headers
     - A special route that can perform a batch delete or update of resources matching a certain condition

 > You must provide ample documentation on how to build & run your code and how to make the HTTP requests to your API, as well as what are the expected responses for each request.
-You will not be deducted if your program is slow or unoptimised.
+You will not be deducted if your program is slow or unoptimised, but bonus points may be given if you show meaningful thought in analysing how performance was / can be improved in your application.